 Necrotizing immune-mediated myopathies are disorders that kill muscle cells (myocytes) and do not damage tissue other than the muscles.

 The symptoms of autoimmune myositis are similar for people of all ages, but the muscle inflammation often appears to develop more abruptly in children than in adults.
-Symptoms, which may begin during or just after an infection, include symmetrical muscle weakness (particularly in the upper arms, hips, and thighs), joint pain (but often little muscle pain), difficulty in swallowing, fever, fatigue, and weight loss.
-Raynaud phenomenon (in which the fingers suddenly become very pale and tingle or become numb in response to cold or emotional upset) may also occur.
+Symptoms, which may begin during or just after an infection, include symmetrical muscle weakness (particularly in the upper arms, hips, and thighs), joint pain (but often little muscle pain), difficulty in swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
+People feel as though food or liquids become... read more , fever, fatigue, and weight loss.
+Raynaud syndrome Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more (in which the fingers suddenly become very pale and tingle or become numb in response to cold or emotional upset) may also occur.

 Muscle weakness may start slowly or suddenly and may worsen for weeks or months.
 Because muscles close to the center of the body are affected most, tasks such as lifting the arms above the shoulders, climbing stairs, and getting out of a chair or off of a toilet seat can become very difficult.
 If the neck muscles are affected, even raising the head from a pillow may be impossible.
 People who have weakness in the shoulders or hips may need to use a wheelchair or may become bedridden.
 Muscle damage in the upper part of the esophagus can cause swallowing difficulties and regurgitation of food.
 The muscles of the hands, feet, and face, however, are not usually affected.